WUSTL-Biol4220/home/labs/lab_13.md

 The first line contains a hashbang (`#!`) address that points to a Python interpreter, `/bin/python`.
 Line three simply constructs a string, while line five prints a string.

-You can run the script either by calling `python` or `ipython` as a program and passing the script as an argument
+You can run the script either by calling `python` as a program and passing the script as an argument
 ```console
 $ python example.py
 Hello, world!